 Early Life and Education

-Marcos Eduardo Galperin was born on October 31, 1971, in Buenos Aires, Argentina, into a wealthy Jewish family.
-His family owned SADESA, a prominent leather manufacturing company.
-He attended St. Andrew's Scots School in Olivos and later studied finance at the Wharton School, graduating in 1994.
-He earned an MBA from Stanford University in 1999.
+Marcos Eduardo Galperin was born on October 31, 1971, in Buenos Aires, Argentina, to a wealthy family of Jewish descent.
+His family owned SADESA, a large leather manufacturing company.
+He attended St. Andrew's Scots School in Olivos.
+Galperin graduated from the Wharton School of the University of Pennsylvania in 1994 with a degree in finance.
+He then earned an MBA from Stanford Graduate School of Business in 1999.
+Before founding MercadoLibre, he worked briefly at YPF and had an internship at J.P.
+Morgan.

 Rise to Success